-The Bachelor of Science (BS) in Criminal Justice degree program at Boston University’s Metropolitan College (MET) builds on methods and theories of social science while developing a specialized understanding of criminal activity, policing, corrections, criminal court procedures, and social policy as it relates to crime control.
+The Bachelor of Science (BS) in Criminal Justice degree completion program at Boston University’s Metropolitan College (MET) is designed specifically for domestic transfer students with at least six or more completed courses at a regionally accredited college or university.
+The BS in Criminal Justice program builds on methods and theories of social science while developing a specialized understanding of criminal activity, policing, corrections, criminal court procedures, and social policy as it relates to crime control.
 Graduates will be adept in critical thinking, computer applications, and quantitative analysis in relation to criminal study.

 Program at a Glance

 *Please note that Metropolitan College does not issue visas to international students for full-time on-campus study in undergraduate programs (degree or non-degree).

 **Program duration depends on volume of approved transfer credits.
 To learn more about transfer credit eligibility, please contact an Admissions Advisor.